 By Faye Martins

+Is there any way that Yoga could be practiced for preventing knee injuries?
 There are many types of yoga, teachers, and variations in philosophy.
-Most styles of yoga are not physical, but the world has adopted the physical aspect and needs to mature a bit more to appreciate the deeper aspects of Karma, Bhakti, Jnana, and Raja.
+Most styles of yoga are not physical, but the world has adopted the physical aspects of this timeless practice and needs to mature a bit more to appreciate the deeper aspects of Karma, Bhakti, Jnana, and Raja.

 The Physical Side